rjbrons/portfolio/README.md

 Finish time: 12:15 - had to stop for PPH

 Actual time needed to complete: N/A its not really done yet, had to submit what i had.

+#lab05a
+Number and name of feature: Feature 1 - add functionality

+Estimate of time needed to complete: 2hr

+Start time: 9:20

+Finish time:

+Actual time needed to complete: m mins